-Help flush toxins from your liver, cleanse your bloodstream and clear up your complexion with these healthy foods and cleansing herbs.
+Help flush toxins from your liver, cleanse your bloodstream and clear up your complexion with these healthy, detoxifying foods and cleansing herbs.
 Photography by Robin Jolin.

 Regular cellular detoxification causes the most amazing chemical reactions that can boost your energy level sky high.
 Detox food plans and modern-day juice cleanses are grounded on the premise that eliminating “toxins” and particular foods (usually meat or processed products)—even for a while—will rid your system of substances that slow your metabolism and cause acne breakouts, inflammation and bloating.

 “The way we eat influences how we sleep, how we think and process, as well as how we manage our stress,” says neurologist David Perlmutter, MD, FACN, President of the Perlmutter Health Center in Naples, FL, and author of Grain Brain (Little Brown and Company, 2013).
 In fact, according to Dr. Perlmutter, what we eat—or sometimes, more importantly, what we don’t eat—impacts every aspect of our health and digestion.

 Here are our top 10 suggestions for cleaning up your act: